 The 45th Arctic Workshop was held on May 10-13, 2015 in Bergen, Norway.

-An optional field trip to the fjords is on May 13, 2015.
+An optional field trip to the fjords was held on May 13, 2015.
 See the 2015 Arctic Workshop website.

-The 44th Annual International Arctic Workshop will be held 15-16 March 2014 on the campus of the University of Colorado at Boulder.
+The 44th Annual International Arctic Workshop was held 15-16 March 2014 on the campus of the University of Colorado at Boulder.
 Please join our annual gathering of friendly arctic researchers.

 Registration & Abstracts due